Sheikh al-Karama Forces: Sheikh al-Karama Forces

 On 4 December 2019, the group released a statement that called on natives of the Suwayda governorate abroad to send financial aid due to a reported increase in poverty in the area; the group also denounced aid programs from the Syrian government and Russia.
 The group also claims that the government intentionally neglects the governorate, and called Russian forces in Syria occupation forces, and also claimed that they were stealing from Syria.

 On 26 March 2020, the group clashed with the Syrian military in the southern part of the Suwayda governorate.
 During the clashes, four fighters belonging to the Sheikh al-Karama Forces were killed and one pro-government fighter was killed.
 After the clashes, the al-Karama Forces announced they were increasing their level of preparedness for future confrontations with the government, and days prior to the clashes the group swapped prisoners with the government.

+The Sheikh al-Karama Forces aligned with Druze groups, including Al-Fahd Forces, Kata'ib Humat al-Diyar, Ma’an Zahreddin group, Karem Ubaid group, and Usoud al-Jabal group, in addition to the National Defence Forces (NDF), in September 2020 and fought against the Eighth Brigade.

 The faction aligned itself with Druze spiritual leader Hikmat al-Hijri following the July 2025 clashes in Southern Syria and fought against Public Security, sustaining deaths in Al-Mujaymer and Al-Thaalah, as well as injuries.

-Suwayda militant groups (including Sheikh al-Karama Forces) announced the formation of a unified national army under the name "National Guard", comprising thousands of fighters.
+Suwayda militant groups (including Sheikh al-Karama Forces) announced the formation of an army called the National Guard, comprising thousands of fighters.